ueab-bitsa/bitsa-website/README.md

-# Getting Started with Create React App
+# Getting Started with Building the Bitsa Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Contribution Guideliness
+Pick only small tasks and make sure other teams know what you are working on to avoid merge conflicts.
+## Technologies to be used

+--React

+if you want to create the site with a diffrent technology please contact the Github moderator so that other repos can be added
+## Make sure you have node installed in your PC for this to work
 ## Available Scripts

 In the project directory, you can run:
+### `npm install`

+This will install all the packages defined in the package.json

+## You can also use Yarn just make sure to change the commands accordingly
 ### `npm start`

-Runs the app in the development mode.\
+Runs the website in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\